 - Advanced courses (AP or honors) provide an opportunity to boost weighted GPA, rewarding academic rigor.

 Want to learn more?
-Explore Top Free Grade Calculator Tools to track your GPA!
+Explore our guide on Top Free Grade Calculator Tools to track your GPA!

 How Colleges View Weighted and Unweighted GPAs